ThomasBaruzier/c-casino/README.md

 #### For TI-84+/TI-83 CE calculators
 cd into CASINO\_A or CASINO\_B</br>
 `make` to build the 8xp binary</br>
-`./build.sh` to build the 8xp binary and push it into a connected calculator with TILP
+`./build.sh` to build the 8xp binary and push it into a connected calculator with TILP</br>
+Note : to run these binaries on your calculator you will also need to <a hreh=https://yvantt.github.io/arTIfiCE/>jailbreak</a> it